TobyYang7/Black-Box-Tuning/README.md

 - [Black-Box Tuning for Language-Model-as-a-Service (ICML 2022)](https://arxiv.org/abs/2201.03514)
 - [BBTv2: Towards a Gradient-Free Future with Large Language Models (EMNLP 2022)](https://arxiv.org/abs/2205.11200)

-In this version, support for DeepSeek and LLaMA models has been added, further expanding the framework's versatility across different architectures.
+**In this version, support for DeepSeek and LLaMA models has been added, further expanding the framework's versatility across different architectures.**

+The original repo is [here](https://github.com/txsun1997/Black-Box-Tuning).

 ## Prepare your environment